 Like other kinds of heroin, black tar heroin converts back to morphine upon entering the brain and binds to opioid receptors that control how pain and reward are perceived.
 As a result of their use, heroin users tear down their bodies and hurt their health.
 With use, their breathing and heart rate slow down, which can lead to brain damage, coma, and death.
-This is just some of effects of heroin use on the body.
+This is just some of the effects of heroin use on the body.

 Black Tar Heroin Has Unique Health Risks